The start of your very own Tea Garden

 - Make an infusion of chamomile flowers, add a sprig of peppermint and drink as a natural home remedy for constipation

 - Make a compress from the chamomile flowers and leaves and use to treat eczema and also for home remedies for psoriasis.

 - An infusion of chamomile flowers can also be added to bath water to treat sunburn.

 - Use your leftover chamomile tea as a tonic spray for ailing plants.

-- This very same infusion can be added to your bath water for a relaxing soothing bath.
+- Add this same infusion to your bath water for a relaxing soothing bath.

-- Make a compress of the flower infusions and place beneath your eyes to reduce puffiness and dark shadows.
+- Make a compress of the flower infusion and place beneath your eyes to reduce puffiness and dark shadows.

 As an interesting and fun feature, plant your chamomile seedlings in some well chosen old tea pots!!